ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 by this specification, or be a collision-resistant name for a JSON Web Proof Algorithm.

-As a CWK paramter, this value may also be an integer value.
+As a CWK parameter, this value may also be an integer value.
 The integer CBOR Label from the "JSON Web Proof Algorithms" registry SHOULD be used when one is available.